 It's OK to ask for and accept help from other people, and to offer and give help to other people who need it too.
-Men who have suffered sexual abuse sometimes struggle to do things to care for themselves.
+Women who have suffered sexual abuse sometimes struggle to do things to care for themselves.

 Throughout this book, we want to remind you that you deserve to take care of yourself and to live a fulfilling life.
-It is important to understand what is meant by 'higher risk.'
-To say that being sexually abused is a 'risk factor' for later offending does not mean it 'causes' later offending.